kale-stew/climb-log/blog/gear/first-winter-peak.md

 In addition to the standard safety and shelter items I outline in my [post about packing for a 14er](https://www.kylies.photos/gear/14er-pack-list), I’ve found the following items to be essential on my successful winter summits:

 - **Water bottle** (_not_ a bladder).
 I learned how quickly a straw will freeze on my first winter hike.
-After trying to drink from the opening of my Camelbak bladder and spilling it all down my coat instead, I have not once forgotten to pack an insulated Nalgene instead.
+After trying to drink from the opening of my Camelbak bladder and spilling it all down my coat instead, I have not forgotten to opt for an insulated Nalgene since.

 - **Gatorade**.
 I’ll admit, water isn’t always appetizing when I’ve been suffering in cold winds for a few consecutive hours.
 Gatorade or a similar sugary electrolyte-filled beverage goes a long way up high.
 One of my climbing partners will tell you nothing tastes better than Glacier Cherry at alpine.

 - A **Satellite Communications device**.
-I’ve said that a SatCom isn’t necessary but is recommended for 14ers, but I would argue it is necessary for winter travel.
+I’ve said that a SatCom is recommended but not necessary to climb a 14er, but I would argue it _is_ necessary for winter travel.
 You don’t want to be stuck without service or SOS capabilities when the stakes are higher.
 More robust models with the ability to show your position on a topographic map can also help you avoid avalanche terrain while in the field.

 - **Avalanche beacon & probe**, for every member of your winter climbing team.
 Ideally everyone in the group has their own, but it can be nice to own two or more as a solo climber so you can loan one out if someone forgets or doesn’t own one themselves.
 You don't only have to use probes in an emergency situation, either.
 It can be helpful to poke at the snow at various points as you're going along to gauge depth and density.